askui/askui/docs/docs/general/03-Guides/recommended-practices.md

 ```

 ### Scrolling With Mouse Wheel
-If you want to scroll with your mouse wheel you can use the `scroll()` command:
+If you want to scroll with your mouse wheel you can use the `scroll()` action:

 ```javascript
 // Scroll 10 down in y direction<>